Commercial Music: A Paradigm Shift in Music Education

 In addition to being an educator, Michael has had a very active career performing with artists such as Keith Urban, Booker T and the M.G’s, and with the national/ international touring band, Sound Fuzion.
 Michael has performed in China, Germany, Venezuela, Scotland and throughout the United States, including a performance at the prestigious Juilliard School in New York.
 Michael is an active member, clinician, guest speaker and published writer for various musical associations including the National Association for Music Education (NAfME), The TN Music Educators Association (TNMEA) and The West TN School Band and Orchestra Association (WTSBOA).
 In 2014, Michael was selected as one of “Memphis’ Finest Young Professionals” by the Cystic Fibrosis Foundation of Memphis and VIP Magazine.
 Most recently, Michael has been nominated for the 2017 Grammy Music Educator Award.

-Michael Parsons will be presenting on his topic “High School Commercial Music Education” at the 2016 NAfME National In-Service Conference this November in Grapevine, TX!
-Register today!
+Michael Parsons presented on his topic “High School Commercial Music Education” at the 2016 NAfME National In-Service Conference in Dallas, TX.

 The National Association for Music Education (NAfME) provides a number of forums for the sharing of information and opinion, including blogs and postings on our website, articles and columns in our magazines and journals, and postings to our Amplify member portal.
 Unless specifically noted, the views expressed in these media do not necessarily represent the policy or views of the Association, its officers, or its employees.